 As Timothy Ferris said in his book, The 4-Hour Workweek:

-“You will reach a spot after which absolutely cannot stomach another Pina Colada and that’s when you realize that you will have to start doing something meaningful with your life…”
+“You will reach a spot after which absolutely cannot stomach another pina colada and that’s when you realize that you will have to start doing something meaningful with your life…”

-However it’s the process of flipping a house that gets me all amped up.
-So when I meet people that just want to aim for the end result, I tell them the same thing: you have to start with your very first house flip first.
+However, it’s the process of flipping a house that gets me all amped up.
+So when I meet people that just want to aim for the end result, I tell them the same thing: to get started flipping houses, you have to start with your very first house flip.

 Wholesalers are Good Source for New House Flippers